lifebit-ai/cloudos-cli/README.md

                            [required]
   --job-config TEXT        A nextflow.config file or similar, with the
-                           parameters to use with your job.  [required] --job-name TEXT          The name of the job.
+                           parameters to use with your job.  [required] --git-commit TEXT        The exact whole 40 character commit hash to run for the selected pipeline.
+If not specified it defaults to the last commit of the default branch.
+  --git-tag TEXT           The tag to run for the selected pipeline.
+If not
+                           specified it defaults to the last commit of the default branch.
+  --job-name TEXT          The name of the job.
 Default=new_job.
   --resumable              Whether to make the job able to be resumed or not.
   --instance-type TEXT     The type of AMI to use.
 Default=c5.xlarge.